Phenomenology in Ethnomusicology 2018: The St. John's Conference

 Presenters at the conference include: Stephen Amico (University of Bergen), Ritwik Banerji (University of California, Berkeley), Martin Daughtry (New York University), Paul Humphries (Loyola Marymount University), Deborah Justice (Syracuse University), Deborah Kapchan (New York University), Inderjit N. Kaur (University of California, Santa Cruz), Andrew McGuiness (University of Sydney), Matthew Rahaim (University of Minnesota), Roger Savage (University of California, Los Angeles), Charles Sharp (California State University, Fullerton), Helena Simonett (Lucerne University), Jeff Todd Titon (Brown University), David VanerHamm (University of North Carolina), and Katherine Galloway Young (San Francisco State University).
 Conference organizer: Harris M. Berger (Memorial University of Newfoundland).

-All talks are free and open to the public; however, non-presenting participants are asked to register by emailing Dr. Meghan Forsyth at email@example.com by May 15, 2018.
+All talks are free and open to the public; however, non-presenting participants are asked to register by emailing the Centre at email@example.com.
 A fee of $25CAD per day will apply to non-presenters wishing to join the conference group for meals.
 (The fee will be waived for students and faculty in Memorial’s ethnomusicology graduate program.)

 The Centre would like to acknowledge the support of the Canada Research Chairs Program, the Office of the President at Memorial University of Newfoundland, the Memorial University Conference Fund, and the Memorial University School of Music.